Aura Planning helps define the feel of design outcomes that all involved want from a hospital, clinic or healthcare building

 Project: The LINC Trust and the haematology ward staff at the Royal Gloucestershire hospital

-Initially the hospital needed a straightforward increase in treatment positions for their haematogly unit.
+Initially the hospital needed a straightforward increase in treatment positions for their haematology unit.
 But the real challenge was to create a much stronger well-being effect by looking at the entire experience of arrival and being in the space.
 What can be seen as a very early example of aura planning is in the simple but effective change from a lean-to extension to an entrance sequence with a welcome and a place to find release for both the patient and the carer.
-The aura of the new facility was drawn from conversations with the key people involved about the atmosphere they all aspired to.
+This was done by simply rotating the building slightly and creating a new aura around the existing and new extension.
+The basis for the design was drawn from conversations with key people involved about the atmospheres they all aspired to.

 “A collaborative process.
 Along the way, several additions were made to the original plans including a complete revamp of the phlebotomy rooms, rebuilding the reception area and replacement of much of the original equipment.
 This resulted in a total spend of just under £700,000.”